 Limiting remote connections

-In private networks with a level of trust between peers, enabling the remote connection limits is unnecessary and disabling might increase the speed at which nodes can join the network.
+In private networks with a level of trust between peers, enabling the remote connection limits is unnecessary and might adversely affect the speed at which nodes can join the network.